pegi3s/dockerfiles/utilities/MANUAL.md

 Then, the path containing the input and output files can be mounted in the two ways explained below.

 In case you need to specify the versions of the pegi3s Docker images to use, you can pass them as environment variables to the Docker command.
-Just add the following parameters to the commands explaiend below:
+Just add the following parameters to the commands explained below:

 ```
 --env VERSION_SEQKIT=0.16.1